alexandrekhoury/Challenge/README.md

 Here we have an implementation of the Binary search algorithm that takes the middle value of a list and sees if our target value is greater of less than our middle value and repeatedly iterates until the value index is found.

+## The code for Q1 and Q2 can be found in 'Q1.py'.

 #### Q3.
 Machine learning for energy consumption
 The `train_data.csv` contains energy consumption data of some store for some given days in the past where the store was working at an acceptable level of energy consumption (every day in the train_data can be considered good data, i.e. the store was working at an acceptable level).